amadeus4dev-examples/APIRateLimits/Java/README.md

   }
 ```

 The following code is available in `src/main/java/edu/amadeus/sdk/RateLimits.java`.
-You can run it in your computer with the following commands:
+You can run it in your computer with the following commands.
+Don't forget to add your Amadeus credentials to the environment variables `AMADEUS_CLIENT_ID` and `AMADEUS_CLIENT_SECRET`.

 ```bash
 ./mvnw clean verify